 Good adherence to effective HIV treatment reduces risk.

-"Dementia associated with HIV is now very rare.
+“HIV-associated dementia is now very rare.

 This is due to the widespread use of effective HIV treatment. ”